 Test Results

 рН 7

-Phosphates 3ppm
+Phosphates Зррт

-Nitrates 0.5
+Nitrates 0.5 ppm

-ppm

 Copper 0 ppm

 Lead NO

-results show either above or below the danger zone of 15 ppb
+results show either above or below the

+danger zone of 15 ppb

 This last one is represented as Detroit and is the only one without lead present.
 It is also the only one that has a pH it is supposed to have.
+It is on the outer edge going a different direction.

 Water begins the pH scale.
-It is supposed to be neutral, which is 7, and everything else is either acidic (lower) or basic (higher).
+It is supposed to be neutral, which is 7, and everything else is either acidic (lower) or basic) (higher).
 Battery acid is #1 which we obviously do not want to drink!